 In the pivotal Game 5, the goaltending duel between Kerr and the Maple Leafs’ Turk Broda dragged the game into overtime, where Muzz Patrick gave the Rangers the victory with his 3rd goal of the playoffs.
 In Game 6, the Rangers rallied from a 2-0 deficit in the 3rd period on goals by Neil Colville and Alf Pike to send the game into overtime.
 Two minutes into the overtime period, Hextall took a Watson pass and fired a high wrist shot past Broda to give the Rangers the Stanley Cup.

 Why was this team the greatest in Rangers history?
 First, it’s hard to find a team where nearly half of the roster is made up of Hall of Famers.
 6 of the Rangers’ 15 regular players are in the Hall of Fame (N. Colville, Coulter, Hextall, L. Patrick, Pratt, Smith) and coach Frank Boucher and General Manager Lester Patrick are also Hall of Famers.
-The 1939-40 Rangers also had the 3rd highest regular season winning percentage in team history, and the highest winning percentage for any of the Rangers’ four Stanley Cup Championship teams.
+The 1940 New York Rangers also had the 3rd highest regular season winning percentage in team history, and the highest winning percentage for any of the Rangers’ four Stanley Cup Championship teams.

-Yet beyond the numbers, this Rangers team, in Boucher’s first year behind the bench, changed the way the game was played.
+Yet beyond the numbers, this 1940 New York Rangers team, in Boucher’s first year behind the bench, changed the way the game was played.
 The Rangers were the first team to play a “box defense” on the penalty kill, which is a system used by many NHL teams today.
 Also, Boucher was the first coach to pull the goaltender during a delayed penalty, which is still done regularly over seventy years later.

 Rangers fans may not like hearing 1940, but it’s the year that they had the best team in franchise history.